(Original post: June 28, 2022, Updated April 27, 2023)

 Obtain a free copy of your credit report by requesting it online from annualcreditreport.com or calling 1-877-322-8228.
 These are the official channels authorized by the government for requesting free reports.
 You can get a free report from each of the three credit bureaus once a year.
 Be aware: Other sites offer a credit report, but they may ask for a fee, show you ads, or may be a scam site trying to steal your personal information.

 Look closely at your report to make sure the information is correct.
-Look specifically for medical debt that you have already paid in full that is mistakenly still there.
+You should no longer see any medical debt that you have already paid in full or any medical debt under $500.
 Medical debt will generally appear in one of two places.

 - Check the section where the credit reporting agency “flags” any new debt.

 - Check the “Account Information” or “Collections” section of the report.